c-sh0/linux_xdp/README.md

 https://clang.llvm.org/get_started.html

 ## iproute2
 You may receive an error when using ip route *`error: No ELF library support compiled in`* If so, just upgrade.
-Quick install commands to `/opt/iproute2`
+Quick install to `/opt/iproute2`
 ```
 git clone git://git.kernel.org/pub/scm/network/iproute2/iproute2.git
 cd iproute2/